michaelpatrickpurcell/Decibel/README.md

 ![Distribution of outcomes for standard checks](discard_distributions.png)

 ## Modifiers
-A common feature of many role playing systems is _modifiers_.
+A common feature of dice mechanics used in many role playing systems is _modifiers_.
 There are two kinds of modifiers, positive and negative.
 A positive modifier increases the probability that a player succeeds at a static resolution roll or wins a dynamic resolution roll.
 A negative modifier decreases the probability that a player succeeds